restorecommerce/libs/packages/gql-bot/README.md

 ### Job Processor

 The job processor implements a pipeline mechanism to process JSON-based job files, which can contain one or more tasks, which can be run concurrently or sequentially.
-The job can have different options such as the maximum number of concurrent tasks and each task contains useful information for the GraphQL Client, such as the file path filter (e.g: 'create*.json'), the desired operation or useful metadata.
+The job can have different options such as the maximum number of concurrent tasks and each task contains useful information for the GraphQL Client, such as the file path filter (e.g: 'create*.json'), the desired operation, batching, or useful metadata.
 Currently, the only implemented operation is 'sync'.
 There is a GraphQL-based processor, which performs calls to the GraphQL client and a generic processor, to which the GraphQL-specific processor is provided.

 Example: